mentat-collective/sicm-scheme-exercises/README.md

 ### Starting a REPL

-Once you have Docker installed, clone this repository onto your machine, navigate into the folder and run `bin/mechanics`:
+Once you have Docker installed and running, clone this repository onto your machine, navigate into the folder and run `bin/mechanics`:

 ```